salesmiguelz/find-a-friend/README.md

 # Find a Friend API

-Hi!

-This is a Node.JS API developed using TypeScript to manage pet adoptions!
-You can create Pets and Orgs linked to them.
-All Orgs can be authenticated using a login and password.
-The pets can be filtered by its city, state and  characteristics.

-You can clone the repo to test it if you like <3

-# How to run

-- **npm install**, to install all libraries used.
-- **npm run dev**, to run the project.
-- Don't forget to run your PostgreSQL database, using Docker or similar.

-# Technologies used

-- **Node.js**
-- **TypeScript**
-- **PostgreSQL**, as database
-- **Prisma**, as the ORM
-- **Fastify**, to manage the HTTP requests and JWT
-- **Zod**, to validate the requests bodies
-- **Vitest  && Supertest**, to create Unit and E2E tests
-- **Eslint**, to lint the code

-## Misc

-This project was developed to practice new techniques learned during the Rocketseat's Node.js course.

-# PT - BR
 Oi!

 Esta é uma API Node.JS desenvolvida usando TypeScript para gerenciar adoções de animais de estimação!
 Você pode criar animais de estimação e organizações vinculadas a eles.
 Todas as organizações podem ser autenticadas usando login e senha.
 Os pets podem ser filtrados por cidade, estado e características.